If you can't fly then run, if you can't run then walk, if you can't walk then crawl, but whatever you do... you have to keep moving forward.

 The Martin Luther King, Jr. Memorial Peace Walk is held annually on the federal MLK holiday.
 The Peace Walk is coordinated by the Coalition for Peace, a group of individuals and non-profits dedicated to peace and positivity for the DMV’s youth.

 Over a thousand ‘Peace Walkers’ join annually in the two-mile walk along MLK Ave in Southeast DC.
-Notable previous year attendees include Nick Cannon, Mayor Muriel Bowser, radio personality Donnie Simpson, and music virtuoso Blake Miles Hopkins.
+Notable previous year attendees include Nick Cannon, Mayor Muriel Bowser, former Mayor and Current Ward 7 Councilmember Vincent Gray, radio personality Donnie Simpson, music virtuoso Blake Miles Hopkins, and the late civil rights legend Dick Gregory who spoke at the beginning and end of our 2014 Peace Walk.
 2018’s Peace Walk will begin at 10:00am on Monday, January 15th at 2500 MLK Ave SE and end at the R.I.S.E Center located at 2730 MLK Ave SE.

 We look forward to the 12th Annual Dr. Martin Luther King, Jr. Parade and another festive experience.
 Participants are committed to continuing this strong tradition started more than 30 years ago by radio talk show host and community activist Ralph Waldo “Petey” Greene, Washington Informer publisher and philanthropist Dr. Calvin W. Rolark and former Ward 8 Councilmember Wilhelmina J. Rolark when they organized the annual Martin Luther King Day Parade (on one of the nation’s first streets named in honor of the civil rights leader, following his death in 1968).